jmuzsik/blog/content/it/docker-overview.md

     - `docker run -d -p 80:80 name_of_container \ /usr/sbin/apache2ctl -D FOREGROUND`
       - this does something...

-- checking container's IP adress:
+- checking container's IP address:
   - `docker network inspect bridge` tells you where it is to open the server in your browser.

 ### Overview